President and CEO

 Campbell is a member of the Board of Trustees for The Woods Academy.
 A graduate of the University of Illinois at Urbana-Champaign, she currently lives with her husband and two children in Bethesda, Maryland.

-Kinney regularly consults with high-level education officials and policymakers, and has testified before Congress on the future of learning.
+Kinney regularly consults with high-level education officials and policymakers, leads the organization’s national and state policy initiatives, and has testified before Congress on the future of learning.
 An accomplished public speaker and author, Kinney has keynoted countless education conferences, presented at numerous administrator events, and has contributed articles and opinion pieces to various education publications.
 In 2015, Kinney was recognized by EdTech Digest with its prestigious Leadership Award for his efforts to support school systems worldwide as they transition from static textbooks to dynamic digital content as a core instructional resource.

 Prior to joining Discovery Education, Kinney spent 15 years in public education, serving at both the school district and regional service center levels.
 In addition to his K-12 work, Kinney has taught undergraduate and graduate classes for Kent State University and Penn State University and has served on numerous education-focused advisory boards.